3D-e-Chem/knime-testflow/README.md

 The test results can be found in the `T E S T S` section of the standard output.

-## 6. Add GUI testing to Travis-CI.
+## 6. Add GUI testing on GitHub actions.

 As you might have noticed during the previouse step, running test will quickly show some dialogs and windows.
-To show graphical user elements an X-server is required, sadly Travis-CI does not run an X-server.
+To show graphical user elements an X-server is required, sadly GitHub actions does not run an X-server.
-A temporary X-server can be run with Xvfb, which is luckily available on all Travis-CI environments.
+A temporary X-server can be run with Xvfb, which is luckily available on all GitHub actions environments.

-Prepend `xvfb-run` before the `mvn verify` command in the `.travis.yml` file.
+Prepend `xvfb-run` before the `mvn verify` command in the `.github/workflows/*.yml` file.

 For example
 ```